-While telling everyone that he was the greatest of all time worked for Muhammad Ali, but it’s not a great approach to take for your brand.
-Instead, let others do the talking for you.
-But how do you do that?
+While boasting that you’re “the greatest of all time” worked for Muhammad Ali, it’s not a great approach to take for your brand.

-Well, one approach is to create feature articles where the story is built around your happy customers.
-They had a problem, they struggled finding someone to solve it, then they met you.
+The best approach we have found for this is to create stories with your happy customers as the main characters.
+They had a problem, they struggled to find someone to solve it, then they met you.

 Why do your potential customers care?